Parent Information Package

 Drop Off

-Please note that you must remain in your vehicle until our check-in staff are available to assist you.
+Please note that you and your child must remain in your vehicle until our check-in staff are available to assist you.
 Please do not leave your child at the check- in area without first signing them in with a staff member.

 Families that require an earlier drop off can enroll their children in our extended care program.